When will US LNG Terminals switch off

 You look at your production cost and the price you can realistically fetch for the LNG plus – you look at your base safety net.

 Let’s start with the second one – the safety net.
 Contrary to conventional LNG business models, most US plants have sold their liquefaction capacity and not physical LNG to buyers.
-This means that the LNG plants in the US don’t sell LNG per see but a service.
+This means that the LNG plants in the US don’t sell LNG per se but as a service.

 The deal is that someone will pay them some form of almost fixed installment for a certain time, and they (the liquefaction plant) will liquefy gas on their customer’s behalf.
 They own the facility and provide the service.
 The gas plus the LNG is never their property.